May birthdays take place right in the heart of spring and it is a month of the year that is full of hope and energy.

 Emerald was mined as early as 330 BC in Egypt.
 However, some gauge that the oldest Emeralds are approximately 2.97 billion years of age.

 Cleopatra may be the most renowned historical figure to love Emeralds.
-She loved them so much that she claimed ownership of all the Emerald mines in Egypt during her rule.
+She loved them so much that she claimed ownership of all the Emerald mines in Egypt during her rule, much to the distress of the tribes of Israel.

 The Egyptians used Emeralds both as adornments and for their elaborate burials.
 They often bury these gemstones with monarchs as a symbol of security and protection.